Back to Blog

 Works With Any Local LLM

-Whether you're using Ollama, LM Studio, llama.cpp, or any OpenAI-compatible server, it just works:
+Whether you're using Ollama, LM Studio, llama.cpp, or any OpenAI-compatible server, the same API applies.

 tsx